 The Association of Internet Researchers is happy to announce that the AoIR2021 conference will be in Philadelphia, USA, 13-16 October 2021.
 It will be hosted by Temple University (TU) and the University of Pennsylvania (Penn).

-University of Pennsylvania is a private Ivy League research university, founded before the Declaration of Independence in 1740 by Benjamin Franklin.
+University of Pennsylvania is a private Ivy League research university, founded by Benjamin Franklin in 1740, before the Declaration of Independence was signed.
 Considered the USA’s “First University” by many, Penn is home to the Annenberg School for Communication, where students may specialize in activism, communication and social justice, communication neuroscience, critical journalism studies, culture and communication, digital media and social networks, global and comparative communication, health communication, media and communication effects, media institutions and systems, political communication, and visual communication.
 Annenberg and Penn are also home to several research centers including the Media Inequality and Change Center, Center for Digital Culture and Society, Center for Media at Risk, and the Center for Advanced Research in Global Communication.